Entrepreneurial Finance and Accounting

-You will gain practical experience by researching and devising entrepreneurial strategies for commercializing novel science and technology ideas.
-This will require working with real patents and patent searching to critically examine contextual (eg between industrial sectors and countries) and strategic differences (eg licensing deals, collaborations and new venture creation).
-Technology entrepreneurs, Science Incubator managers and related professional services (eg IP lawyers, investors) will assist with the module at appropriate points.
+You will gain practical experience by researching and devising entrepreneurial strategies for commercialising novel science and technology ideas.
+This will require working with real patents and patent searching to critically examine contextual (for example, between industrial sectors and countries) and strategic differences (for example, licensing deals, collaborations and new venture creation).
+Technology entrepreneurs, Science Incubator managers and related professional services (for example, IP lawyers, investors) will assist with the module at appropriate points.

 Managing for Sustainability

 Sustainable companies are those that are managed in socially, economically, and ecologically responsible ways.
 Today's managers are expected to understand the impact of management decisions and practices on the environment and society.

 This module considers how sustainability principles are applied in organisations, and how to manage for sustainability.
 Through use of multiple learning approaches, the module enables you to practically interact with real businesses to address some sustainability challenges faced by the organisation.